 Ovarian cysts are common, and you can have a cyst come and go without even being aware.
 However, about 8% of women develop ovarian cysts that are large and cause symptoms.
-Women’s health expert, Robert Berg, MD, at Arcadia Ob/Gyn, with New York City offices in Midtown Manhattan and Flushing, New York, provides expert care for all gynecological conditions, including ovarian cysts.
+Women’s health expert, Robert Berg, MD, at Arcadia Ob/Gyn, with New York City offices in Midtown Manhattan, New York, provides expert care for all gynecological conditions, including ovarian cysts.
 To schedule an appointment, call the office or book online today.

 An ovarian cyst is a fluid-filled sac that develops in or on your ovaries.
 There are several types of ovarian cysts, but the most common are functional cysts: